Homi Mullan

 Homi Mullan (1940 - 2015) was an Indian percussionist born in Kolkata.
 He is widely recognised for his musical contributions to Bengali and Hindi films.
-Mullan worked with musical directors including; S. D. Burman, Madan Mohan, Naushad and R. D. Burman.
+Mullan worked with musical directors including S. D. Burman, Madan Mohan, Naushad, and R. D. Burman.

 Musical career

 Homi Mullan commenced his musical career in Kolkata at a young age.
-In Kolkata, Mullan was acquainted with musical director and singer Pankaj Mullick.
-Mullick offered Mullan a role where he would play percussion used in Bengali films.
-Mullan accepted Mullicks offer.
+Though Mullan is known as a percussionist, he was classically trained in the piano and the accordion while growing up in Kolkata.
+In Kolkata, Mullan was acquainted with musical director and singer Pankaj Mullick, who offered him a role as a percussionist in Bengali film productions.

-Mullan's worked with various other musicians.
-These musicians included; Sailesh Dasgupta, Shyamal Mitra, and Nachiketa Ghosh.
+Mullan worked with various other musicians including Sailesh Dasgupta, Shyamal Mitra, and Nachiketa Ghosh.

 Mullan assisted R. D. Burman in introducing percussion to the Bollywood film industry.

 Burman's direction and guidance saw percussion become a significant musical element in the Bollywood film industry today.

 Mullan retired from the music industry after Burman's death in 1994.